bifurcationkit/BifurcationKitDocs.jl/docs/src/tutorials/ode/tutorialCO.md

 where $z=1-x-y-s$.

-We start with some imports that are useful in the following.
+We start with some imports:

 ```@example TUTCO
-using Revise, Parameters, Plots, LinearAlgebra
+using Revise, Parameters, Plots
 using BifurcationKit
 const BK = BifurcationKit

-# define the sup norm
-norminf(x) =  norm(x, Inf)
 nothing # hide
 ```